WOLFRAM

 The Summer Research Institute will be held in person at Bentley University in Waltham, MA, US.
 The program is an immersive experience, and participants can expect to be engaged in program activities, including instruction, project work and community activities, seven days a week.

-Applications for 2026 will open in the fall of 2025.
-Join the mailing list to be among the first to be notified when future application cycles open!
+Applications for 2026 are now open.
+Apply today or join the mailing list to be among the first to be notified when future application cycles open!

 How much does the Summer Research Institute cost?

 The cost of the program is $4,000 (USD), which includes a $500 non-refundable deposit.
-Program fees can be paid in monthly installments and must be paid in full (minus any scholarship awards) by May 15, 2026.
+After acceptance, students reserve their spot in the program by paying the deposit.
+Remaining program fees can be paid in installments and must be paid in full (minus any scholarship awards) by June 15, 2026.

 The program fee includes three weeks of dormitory accommodation on the Bentley University campus.
 It also includes a meal plan at the Bentley University dining hall for three meals per day, seven days per week for the duration of the program.
 (Special dietary restrictions and requests must be sent in advance, no later than May 15, 2026.)
 All relevant technical and facility fees for the duration of the program are included in the program fee.